Perth WA · 50+ lenders compared

 Low Doc Loan

 Designed for self-employed borrowers whose income is difficult to verify through standard payslips.
 Borrowers typically self-certify income or provide alternatives such as BAS statements.
-Because the lender carries more perceived risk, rates are higher and a larger deposit is usually required.
-We’ll help you assess whether a low doc loan is genuinely the right fit or whether a better option exists.

 Ask us about low doc loans